Is It Time for Outdoor Businesses To Dump Facebook?

 Pursuing a similar thread, I spoke with a social marketer who, because he actively works with Facebook, remains anonymous here.
 For him, Facebook is especially challenging at the moment.
 But he also considers it entirely necessary.
 It is, after all, the most effective marketing channel in human history.
 The problem is that Facebook is now fraught with risk and antithetical trappings.
 “It wasn’t like this when I started,” he told me.
 “But now everybody in this field has these questions in mind all the time.
 Although I condemn the algorithms that deliver hate and disinformation as much as anyone, I see a future where social media is both more essential to business and more turbulent.
 There is going to be risk.
 Companies will have to develop more expertise to handle it.
 But eventually you will be compromised.
 I look at it like politics.
 I will not refuse to vote because I don’t agree with the current political atmosphere.
 For better or for worse, this is the way the world is.
 But to end your relationship with Facebook means your traffic drops, and nobody is talking about you—or thinking about what you’re doing right.”

 Of course, the equation might still change.
 It will hearten Facebook’s fiercest detractors to know that, for the first time in recent memory, the company is showing signs of weakness.
 When Apple restricted user tracking on its mobile devices in 2021, the marketers I spoke with told me Facebook lost some of its superpower—meaning that, without that data, it became far more difficult and expensive to target and acquire customers.
 They estimate that 50 percent of Facebook’s tracking powers are gone.
 What the actual number is has not yet been reported, but the takeaway is that, using Facebook in 2022, it costs more money to draw fewer eyeballs.
 More recently, Google announced that it will likely follow Apple’s lead in restricting tracking.
 Reports that Facebook is losing viewers for the first time in its history have also hurt ad buying.
 Facebook says that it will lose $10 billion in sales in 2022 as media buyers spend elsewhere.
-“They were the magic money tree for four or five years,” says an outdoor industry media buyer I spoke with.
+“They were the magic money tree for four or five years,” said an outdoor industry media buyer I spoke with.
 “You put money in and more money came out.
 But that’s changing rapidly now.
 Meta’s efficacy is gone.”

 Not that it won’t remain absurdly powerful, obviously.
 But if the demands of the Stop Hate for Profit campaign ultimately fell flat because it didn’t hurt Facebook’s profitability enough, then perhaps a weakened Facebook, threatened by competition, will begin to listen to its partners—and ultimately take responsibility for its practices.